dtcenter/METplus/docs/Contributors_Guide/basic_components.rst

 files to be selected.
 If a tool does not allow multiple files, the file closest to the valid time is returned.
 If multiple files are the same distance from the valid time, the first file that was found is used.
-If a wrapper can read in multiple files, the c_dict item 'ALLOW_MULTIPLE_FILES' should be set to True.
+If a wrapper can be read in multiple files, the c_dict item 'ALLOW_MULTIPLE_FILES' should be set to True.

 do_string_sub function